Makar8000/Makar8000.github.io/grandoctet.md

 ### Step 3: Modify the trigger for your character name

 1. In ACT, expand the `Grand Octet` folder.
 Make sure all Triggers are checked.
-2. right-click `Grand Octet 4 - Twintania Call`, then choose [Edit](https://i.imgur.com/QERXGPh.png).
+2. Right-click `Grand Octet 4 - Twintania Call`, then choose [Edit](https://i.imgur.com/QERXGPh.png).
 2. Click on the `Conditions` tab.
 3. Click on the second option in the list (Should be `String expression (${var:list} ...`).
 4. Click on `Edit Condition`.